Understanding How Synthetic Impurities Affect Glyphosate Solubility and Crystal Growth Using Free Energy Calculations and Molecular Dynamics Simulations: Materials and methods

 \subsection{Materials and experimental Methods}

-Glyphosate has been provided by the Bayer Crop Science department, with HPLC grade \>95\% purity, and was further recrystallized to yield HPLC grade \>99\% purity.
-Glycine and Phosphoric Acid have been purchased from Sigma-Aldrich Chemie GmbH, Germany, with HPLC grade \>99\% purity, while deionized water has been obtained directly at our laboratory using a Milli-Q iQ system.
+Glyphosate has been provided by the Bayer Crop Science department, with HPLC grade \>95\% purity.
 We measure the solubility and detection time using a Crystal16 (Technobis Crystallization Systems, 2021).
 Here the detection time is defined as the time elapsed between reaching the supersaturation point and the first detection of crystals.
 Solubilities are measured according to the following protocol: in a vial selected amounts of glyphosate, glycine, phosphoric acid, and water ware weighed and allowed to equilibrate at 293 K for three hours.
 The temperature is then gradually increased at a rate of 1 K/min up to 333 K, and the point at which the solution becomes clear (the clear point) was interpreted as the saturation temperature.
 For the water-glyphosate system, the solubility measurements obtained via the clear point method were also confirmed by equilibrating a suspension at 304 K for 24 hours, and measuring the concentration of the liquid phase via HPLC.